-Let’s hop on a time bus and skate out of dreary old 17th century Europe and jump into dreary old – swampy – 1930s Deep South.
+Let’s hop on a time bus and skate out of dreary old 17th-century Europe and jump into the dreary old – swampy – 1930s Deep South.
 The legend of Robert Johnson, the King of the Delta Blues, the Guru of the Guitar, The Svengali of Swing, and the very first rock star, and how he sold his soul to Old-Scratch just as Faust did.

 Robert vanishes from Clarksdale, Mississippi.
-PUFF, into the wind.
-No one knows what happens to him.
+PUFF into the wind.
+No one knows what happened to him.

-A year later, Robert comes back, waltzes into that same Honky Tong.
-Everyone face slaps themselves and groans, “didn’t we get rid of this chump?”
+A year later, Robert comes back and waltzes into that same Honky Tong.
+Everyone slaps themselves and groans, “didn’t we get rid of this chump?”
 “Marge, got any cotton for my ears?… This is going to be a pain.”

 Robert ignores the laughs and yeers.
-He pops an old worn-out guitar from a waterlogged case, lights a cigarette, and starts to play.
+He pops an old, worn-out guitar from a waterlogged case, lights a cigarette, and starts to play.
 The crowd is stunned.
 It’s like nothing they’ve ever heard before.
-Just a single lone figure and it sounds like a whole band.
-There’s a rolling beat to his tempo, his fingerpicking skills do summersaults and complex arpeggios.
+Just a single lone figure, and it sounds like a whole band.
+There’s a rolling beat to his tempo, and his fingerpicking skills do summersaults and complex arpeggios.
 He’s using the guitar in experimental ways that haven’t been seen.
-And his voice… It’s gravely, raw, filled with emotion, shrouded in pain and circumstance, a call that belongs to a man that has gone to Hell and back.
+And his voice… It’s gravely, raw, filled with emotion, shrouded in pain and circumstance, a call that belongs to a man who has gone to Hell and back.

 The gossip mill starts to crank up.